orgua/shepherd_v2_planning/docs/00_overview/concept_shepherd.md

     - recording: sampling rate is asynchronous, between ~ 1 to 5 MHz
     - data throughput untested, but edges look fine for > 1 MBaud
     - leakage during operation < 2 uA from target-side
-    - gpio can be turned of, < 10 nA leak from target-side
+    - gpio can be turned off, < 10 nA leak from target-side
 - data-rates
     - 1 min ~ >= 54 MiB of measurement data (more with heavy GPIO actions)
     - 1 Hour, 30 Nodes -> 100 GiB uncompressed (hdf5)